infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 ## Events

-- `activecellchange` Fires when the active cell changes with the keyboard or by click.
+- `activecellchanged` Fires when the active cell changes with the keyboard or by click.
-- `sort` Fires when the sort column is changed.
+- `sorted` Fires when the sort column is changed.
 - `selectionchanged` Fires any time the selection changes.
 - `activationchanged` Fires any time the active row changes.
 - `rowselected` Fires for each row that is selected.